Leon Festinger (1919-1989)

 Professional Life

 Leon Festinger was born on May 8, 1919 in New York City.
 He graduated from Boys’ High School in New York, and earned his bachelor’s degree from the City College of New York.
-He went on to earn a Master’s in psychology in 1942 from the University of Iowa, after he attended classes led by Kurt Lewin, a psychologist who was studying the “field theory” of psychology.
-Festinger worked with Lewin, and after Lewin’s death, Festinger took a position as associate professor at the University of Michigan.
-He later moved to the University of Minnesota and held the position of Professor of Psychology.
-Festinger also taught at Stanford University and the New School for Social Research.
-He held positions at the University of Rochester, Massachusetts Institute of Technology, and New York University.
+He completed his master’s and PhD in psychology from the University of Iowa, graduating in 1942.
+As a student, he attended classes led by Kurt Lewin, a psychologist who was developing his concept of “field theory”—the notion that an individual’s behavior is informed by present, coexisting facts.
+Festinger worked with Lewin as a research associate at the university for two years before moving on to teaching at the University of Rochester in 1943.

 Contribution to Psychology